ucberkeley/savio-training-intro-2016/intro.md

 Much of this material is based on the extensive Savio documention we have prepared and continue to prepare, available at [http://research-it.berkeley.edu/services/high-performance-computing/user-guide](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).

-The materials for this tutorial are available using git at (https://github.com/ucberkeley/savio-training-intro-2016) or simply as a zip file at (https://github.com/ucberkeley/savio-training-intro-2016/archive/master.zip).
+The materials for this tutorial are available using git at [https://github.com/ucberkeley/savio-training-intro-2016](https://github.com/ucberkeley/savio-training-intro-2016) or simply as a [zip file](https://github.com/ucberkeley/savio-training-intro-2016/archive/master.zip).

 # Outline